Living-with-machines/lwmdb/docs/deploy.md

 A local production deploy should be available without aditional modification.
 Deploying for exteral users is a more involved process and will require registering a domain name.

 To run in production, a `.envs/production` `ENV` file is required.
-This is not provided to help encryption keys are generated locally and uniquely.
-The keys set in `.envs/local` are all needed, as well as the follwing two:
+This is not provided to help ensure encryption keys are generated uniquely by users.
+Replacements for all the keys set in `.envs/local` are needed, as well as the follwing two:

 - `TRAEFIK_EMAIL="email.register.for.traefik.account@test.com"`
 - `HOST_URL="host.for.lwmdb.deploy.org"`